 In 2008, energy demand for California's 12.6 million households was over 25,000 MW.
-The residential sector represents approximately 32% of total state electricity consumption and 36% of its total natural gas consumption.
-Electricity demand is expected to grow to almost 31,000 MW by 2018.
+The residential sector represents approximately 32 percent of total state electricity consumption and 36 percent of its total natural gas consumption.
+Electricity demand is expected to grow to almost 31,000 MW by 2018.23

 Approximately one-third of all households live in multi-family structures, and two-thirds in single family homes.
-The balance of renters to homeowners is about 42% to 58%, respectively.
-Most or all of these households qualify for utility energy efficiency programs targeting residential customers.
-About one-third (approximately 4 million) of these households qualify for additional low income energy efficiency (LIEE) programs extended to households with annual incomes less than or equal to 200% of Federal Poverty Guidelines.
+The balance of renters to homeowners is about 42 percent to 58 percent, respectively.
+Most or all of these households qualify for utility energy efficiency programs targeting residential customers.24 About one-third (approximately 4 million) of these households qualify for additional low income energy efficiency (LIEE) programs extended to households with annual incomes less than or equal to 200 percent of federal Poverty Guidelines.25

-Distribution of California Household by Home Ownership
+Distribution of California Household by Home Ownership (Source: RASS 2003, HENS 2004)